WHAT TO EXPECT: YOUR UPPER ENDOSCOPY

 To adequately evaluate the gastrointestinal tract lining, your physician will place air into your gastrointestinal tract through the endoscope.
 Air can sometimes produce mild cramps.
 After your exam you may need to burp to expel air.
 The sedative medications wear off quickly and you will be awake within 10-15 minutes after the procedure is completed.
 Your physician will speak with you after the exam.
 Due to the medication effects, you must have a driver to assist you home.
 Your procedure will be cancelled if a ride has not been arranged prior to the exam.

-You can expect to spend between 2-3 hours at our facility for your examination and recovery.
-You should not consume alcoholic beverages nor drive for 24 hours after the exam.
+You can expect to spend approximately 90 minutes at our facility for your examination and recovery.
+Do not drink alcohol, make legal decisions, or drive for the rest of the day following your procedure.

 EGD is a safe and common procedure.
 However, risks do exist.
 The most common complications include redness or swelling at the IV site.
 Usually this can be managed with local heat compresses.
 More serious risks of the procedure include medication reactions, bleeding, infection, or perforation.
 Perforation is an unexpected tear in the lining of the gastrointestinal tract.
 Perforation may require hospitalization, antibiotics, or surgery for correction.